AppThreat/atom/specification/docs/slices.md

 #### Use

-1. Parse the data-flow json.
+1. Parse the data flow json.
 2. Iterate over the `graph.nodes` array and create a Map for each node with the id as the key and the node as the value.
 3. Iterate over the `paths` array.
 For each id, look up the node from the map object created in step 2.
 4. Filter any operator calls where the name starts with `<operator`.
 Note that operator calls could start with